Siege of Bihać (1592): Sack of the city

 Lamberg, his soldiers and their families were escorted by several hundred cavalrymen towards Slunj.
 When the column moved away from the city, the escorting Ottoman soldiers started looting and harassing the wife of some soldier called Tomo Gal, who in turn killed Turk Veli-aga and wounded another Turk called Ibrahim.
-As they reached Mečevićev Brod (near Vaganac on Korana river) this turned into an all-out scuffle between two parties and most of the Christians were killed in the end.
+As they reached Mečevićev Brod (near Vaganac on the Korana river), this turned into an all-out scuffle between two parties and most of the Christians were killed in the end.
 Only Lamberg and several men managed to flee and reach Brest.
 Lamberg and the surviving defenders were later tried by court-martial for surrendering Bihać.
 A majority of the population was reluctant to leave their homes and decided to stay in Bihać.
 However, Hasan Pasha did not hold up his end of the deal and the city was sacked.
 In the first days following the capture more than 2,000 citizens were killed, while 800 children were taken captive and sent to Istanbul.
 A contemporary news article (Zeitung) from Vienna about the battle reported that 5,000 Christians were killed.